great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ---
 title: How to create Expectations interactively in Python
 tag: [how-to, getting started]
-description: A how-to guide describing how to create Expectations in a Python interpreter or script while interactively receiving feedback by validating them against a Batch of data.
+description: Create Expectations with a Python interpreter or a script and then use interactive feedback to validate them with batch data.
 keywords: [Expectations, Interactive Mode, Interactive]
 ---